mekanika/qe/README.md

 ### **.meta** - index: **`11`**

-> Stability: 1 - **Experimental**
+> Stability: 3 - **Stable**

 Type: **Object** of arbitrary data

 Meta data store acts as a catch-all for context specific meta information that may need to be attached to a query object message.
-Think of it like a 'Header' block in an HTTP request. **MAY** contain arbitrary data.
+Can be used similarly to the 'Header' block in an HTTP request or as the 'store' on a request that propagates through a system. **MAY** contain arbitrary data.

 ```js
 // Object hash: